 I had contracted a debilitating disease which was draining my strength - killing me.
 I certainly would die and I only had a few more weeks to live.
 Although I was expiring, I also came to realize that during the last weeks of life, I would be endued with incredible miraculous powers.
-I wouldn't receive any elated pleasure in the use of the powers - I would simply be using the powers because I had to.
+I would not receive any elated pleasure in the use of the powers - I would simply be using the powers because I had to.
 Almost as soon as I realized I had the powers, I had a vision.
 I had never had a vision in my life, and as I saw this vision, I realized the ability to evoke visions was one of the new powers which I now possessed.
-The vision wasn't complicated: I simply envisioned a middle-aged Hispanic woman who I knew was in great danger.
+The vision was not complicated: I simply envisioned a middle-aged Hispanic woman who I knew was in great danger.
 Although I had never seen the woman before, I recognized her: she was the mother of a friend of my mother.

-I couldn't waste any time.
+I could not waste any time.
 I sensed that the woman in my vision was real, and that I must reach her immediately if I were going to save her from the danger which threatened her.
 When I picked up a telephone, an operator immediately came on the line.
 When I began talking to the operator and tried to describe the Hispanic woman whom I needed to reach, I realized how fantastic and unreal my story must seem.
 As I attempted to explain to the operator that I had seen a vision, I realized the operator probably thought I was just crazy.

 Afterwards, I came to understand that since I was going to be so weak during the next few weeks before my death, I would need some people to help me so that I would be able to use my incredible powers.
 I was standing among a group of people, trying to select who my helpers would be.
 I noticed one woman standing in front of me, and after looking at her for only a few moments, I spoke to her, calling her by her name, "Caryl."
-I recalled that Caryl had been one of my classmates in high school.
+I recalled that Caryl Setters had been one of my classmates in high school.
 I had never known her well.
 Although she had been in my class, she had always dated older fellows and had been too pretty and aloof to pay any attention to me.
-I hadn't seen her in all the years since high school.
+I had not seen her in all the years since high school.
 Nevertheless, now feeling a strong sense of closeness to her, I pulled her into my arms and hugged her.
 Her face was covered with acne and she seemed terribly frail.
 I instantly knew she would become one of my assistants and help me perform my miracles during the coming weeks.

 I stood back from Caryl and began reflecting for a moment on my new powers and the coming miracles.
 It occurred to me that the powers which I now possessed were almost identical to those which Jesus Christ was supposed to have manifested when he had been alive, and that I would be performing miracles identical to those which Christ had performed.
 I immediately saw the irony of this.
-I had long assumed that the miracles attributed to Christ had been mere fabrications and that it was impossible for a man to have performed such miracles.
+I had long assumed that the miracles attributed to Christ had been mere fabrications and that for a man to have performed such miracles was impossible.
 Now that I myself had similar powers, however, I had to reconcile my mind to the possibility that Christ had indeed been able to perform miracles.
 Now that I had such powers, it was easier to see how Christ could have also mastered such powers.
 In fact, perhaps many men down through history had had the power to perform miracles.

 Later I was sitting in the back seat of a car parked in a parking lot.
 My father, who had been driving the car, had stepped out and left me there alone.
 After only a few seconds, I realized the car was starting to roll forward and I jumped into the front seat behind the steering wheel.
 I unwisely pushed the gear shift on the steering column all the way to the left.
 I thought by doing so, I was shifting the car into park.
 To my chagrin, however, the car continued moving even faster and finally smashed into the car parked in front of our car.
 My car continued to ram the other car like a bulldozer, finally pushing the car into a couple other parked cars.

 Suddenly my father returned and opened the driver's door next to me.
 As he slid into the driver's seat, I scooted over to the passenger side.
 I tried to explain that I had merely been trying to help and that I had been trying to prevent the car from going forward.
-I now realized that instead of shifting the car into park, I had actually shifted it into a forward gear, but I didn't think the accident had been my fault because the gears on this car differed from the normal gears of a car.
+I now realized that instead of shifting the car into park, I had actually shifted it into a forward gear, but I did not think the accident had been my fault because the gears on this car differed from the normal gears of a car.
 And something on the steering column had blocked my view of the letters on the column, the letters which signified the gears.
 This was all too complicated to try to explain, and I finally resigned myself to being judged guilty of wrecking the cars.

 Afterwards, my father and I were riding down the road in the car.
 He was driving and I was sitting in the front passenger seat.
 I was still thinking about my powers and the work I needed to do.
 Due to my affliction, however, I was becoming increasingly weak.
-By now it was difficult to even breathe and I knew I didn't have long to live.
+By now it was difficult to even breathe and I knew I did not have long to live.
 Nevertheless, I still had enormous powers, and I needed to use them.
 I was also troubled because I was running out of money, and I knew I would need some cash just to stay alive.
 I might be able to make some money by giving lectures, but I was too weak to arrange any lectures myself; I still needed someone to help me.